Algebraic Surfaces in Positive Characteristic: Inseparable morphisms and foliations

 \begin{Definition} A vector field $\delta$ is called {\em multiplicative} if $\delta^{[p]}=\delta$ and it is called {\em additive} if $\delta^{[p]}=0$. \end{Definition}

 Let $\delta$ be additive or multiplicative.
-Applying a (truncated) exponential series to $\delta$ one obtains on $X$ an action of some finite and flat group scheme $G$, which is infinitesimal and of length $p$, see \cite[Section 1]{Schroeer Kummer}.
-Then the inseparable morphism $\varphi:X\to Y$ corresponding to $\delta$ is in fact a quotient morphism $X\to X/G$.
-Moreover, the $1$-dimensional $p$-Lie algebra generated by $\delta$ is the $p$-Lie algebra to $G$.
-This latter is the Zariski tangent space of $G$ with $p$.th power map coming from Frobenius.
-Let us recall from Section \ref{sec:Groups} that the only infinitesimal group schemes of length $p$ are $\alpha_p$ and $\mu_p$.
-Finally, one obtains
+Applying a (truncated) exponential series to $\delta$, one obtains on $X$ an action of some finite and flat group scheme $G$, which is infinitesimal of length $p$, see \cite[Section 1]{Schroeer Kummer}.
+Then, the inseparable morphism $\varphi:X\to Y$ corresponding to $\delta$ is the quotient morphism $X\to X/G$.
+Moreover, the $1$-dimensional $p$-Lie algebra generated by $\delta$ is the $p$-Lie algebra of $G$, i.e., the Zariski tangent space of $G$ with $p$-power map coming from Frobenius.
+We recall from Theorem \ref{thm:oort tate} that the only infinitesimal group schemes of length $p$ are $\alpha_p$ and $\mu_p$.
+Putting these observations together, we obtain

-\begin{Theorem} Additive (multiplicative) vector fields correspond to inseparable morphisms of degree $p$ that are quotients by the group scheme $\alpha_p$ (resp. $\mu_p$). \end{Theorem}
+\begin{Proposition} Additive (resp., multiplicative) vector fields correspond to purely inseparable morphisms of degree $p$ that are quotients by $\alpha_p$- (resp., $\mu_p$-) actions. \end{Proposition}

-This also explains the name additive (resp. multiplicative), since $\alpha_p$ (resp. $\mu_p$) is a subgroup scheme of the additive group $\GG_a$ (resp. multiplicative group $\GG_m$).
+This also explains the terminology for these vector fields: $\alpha_p$ (resp., $\mu_p$) is a subgroup scheme of the additive group $\GG_a$ (resp., multiplicative group $\GG_m$).